Applied Mathematics

 An introductory to graph theory and combinatorial analysis.
 The emphasis is on problem solving and applications with some attention to theorems and proofs.
 Topics include Graph Models, Isomorphism, Planar Graphs, Circuits and Graph coloring, Trees, Minimal Spanning Trees, Arrangements and selections, Generating Functions and Inclusion/Exclusion.
 Prerequisite(s): MTH 150 Corequisite(s): MTH 245

-MTH 346 Continuous Time Finance
+MTH 346 Quantitative Finance

 MTH 446 Financial Engineering